merlin.algorithms.kernels module

 Examples

-For a given training and test datasets, one can construct the training and test kernel matrices in the following structure: .. code-block:: python
+For a given training and test datasets, one can construct the training and test kernel matrices with the following structure:

 - forward(x1, x2=None)